Davis Logger & Software Topics

 There are currently three different real-time webpage programs available.
 In every example to date, the task of generating these displays is split between two different programs.
 The real-time display program takes care only of the final graphic display in the user’s web browser and relies on a feed of pre-processed weather data in a specific format from a ‘parent’ program, which is one from among the alternative programs listed above.
 So, for example, Weather Display Live (WDL) is the Flash real-time program that accepts a data feed from the well-known Weather Display (WD) program.

-To be clear, WDL and WD are completely separate programs, written in fact by two different people in different countries - it's just that WDL is designed to understand the stream of weather data that WD can output.
+To be clear, WDL and WD are completely separate programs, written in fact by two different people in different countries – it’s just that WDL is designed to understand the stream of weather data that WD can output.
 There is, as yet, no agreed standard format for passing data between the parent program and the real-time display generator and consequently each real-time program can only be used in harness with its own intended parent program.
-Also, it's a fact that Davis have not seen fit to provide a suitable feed of processed data from their Weatherlink program and so there is no generally available real-time display program that can be run together with Weatherlink (although there is at least one private prototype of such a display).
+Also, it’s a fact that Davis have not seen fit to provide a suitable feed of processed data from their Weatherlink program and so there is no generally available real-time display program that can be run together with Weatherlink.
 So the only way to run such a real-time webpage display is also to run the appropriate paired parent program.
 The available programs are:

 - Weather Display Live (for Weather Display)